pritom169/devops-a-complete-guide/linux/README.md

 - `dd` - to remove the whole line
 - `d5` - to delete 5 lines
 - `u` - to undo the previous action
-- `A` - type capital A to jump to the end of the line and switch to insert mode from normal mode
+- `A` - type capital A to jump to the end of the line and switch to insert mode from command mode
+- `$` - type `$` to jump to the end of the line and it will not switch to insert mode
+- `0` - type 0 to jump to the beginning of the line and it will also not switch to insert mode
+- `100G` - to jump to line 100

+File searching commands:

+- command mode + `/<search-text>` - to search a text inside the document
+- command mode + `n` - to navigate to the next searched match
+- command mode + `N` - to search in opposite direction

+Text replacement command:

+- command mode + `:%s/old/new` - to replace an **old** text with a **new** text